-7.3.10 Bootstrap Voltage (BOOT)
+7.3.10 Bootstrap Voltage (CBOOT)

 The driver of the HS switch requires a bias voltage higher than V{IN} when the HS switch is ON.
 The capacitor connected between CBOOT and SW pins works as a charge pump to boost voltage on the CBOOT pin to ($V{SW} + V{CC}$).
-The boot diode is integrated on the LM43601 die to minimize the bill of material (BOM).
+The boot diode is integrated on the LM46000 die to minimize the bill of material (BOM).
 A synchronous switch is also integrated in parallel with the boot diode to reduce voltage drop on CBOOT.
-TI recommends a high-quality ceramic 0.47 μ F, 6.3 V or higher capacitor for C{BOOT} .
+A high-quality ceramic, 0.47- μ F, 6.3-V or higher capacitor is recommended for C{BOOT} .